jenkinsci/vectorcast-execution-plugin/README.md

 results" in the Publish JUnit test result report configuration.

 ## Change Log

+### Version 0.68 (6 May 2021)
+- New HTML reports match current Jenkins CSP
+- Encoding read for GBK characters
+- Bug fixes for compatibility issues with VectorCAST/2021
+- Bug fix for counting run system test cases as skipped

+### Version 0.67 (30 March 2021)
+- Add support for Python 3.9

 ### Version 0.66 (10 Feb 2021)
 - Fixed bug caught by updated to Python 3